-Diffuse interstitial lung disease refers to disease within both lungs that affects the interstitium or connective tissue that forms the support structure of the lungs’ air sacs or alveoli.
-When you inhale, the alveoli fill with air and pass oxygen to your blood stream.
-When you exhale, carbon dioxide passes from the blood into the alveoli and is expelled from the body.
-When interstitial disease is present, the interstitium becomes inflamed and stiff, preventing the alveoli from fully expanding.
+Diffuse interstitial lung disease refers to a large group of lung disorders that affect the interstitium, which is the connective tissue that forms the support structure of the alveoli (air sacs) of the lungs.
+Normally when you inhale, the alveoli fill with air and oxygen passes into the blood stream.
+When you exhale, carbon dioxide passes from the blood into the alveoli and is then expelled from the body.
+When interstitial disease is present, the lung becomes inflamed and stiff, preventing the alveoli from fully expanding.
 This limits both the delivery of oxygen to the blood stream and the removal of carbon dioxide from the body.
-As the disease progresses, the interstitium scars with thickening of the walls of the alveoli, which further hampers lung function.
+As the disease progresses, the interstitium and the walls of the alveoli thicken, which further impedes lung function.

-Your doctor may use blood tests, pulmonary function testing (spirometry), pulse oximetry, chest x-ray, chest CT, bronchoscopy and biopsy, or surgical biopsy to help diagnose your condition.
-Treatment depends on the underlying cause of the disease and your health status.
+Blood tests, pulmonary function tests (spirometry), pulse oximetry, chest x-ray, chest CT, bronchoscopy with biopsy, or surgical biopsy may be performed to help diagnose your condition.
+Treatment may depend on the underlying cause of the disease and your health status.
 Medication, respiratory therapy or surgery may be prescribed to help improve lung function.

 What is diffuse interstitial lung disease?

-Diffuse interstitial lung disease (ILD) is a group of diseases that affect the connective tissue that forms the support structure of the air sacs, or alveoli, of the lungs.
+Diffuse interstitial lung disease (ILD) is a group of disorders that affect the connective tissue (interstitium) that forms the support structure of the alveoli (air sacs) of the lungs.

 - rheumatoid arthritis